 In the same way that you can send emails based on subscriber activity, you can also send them based on subscriber inactivity.
 If someone on your list hasn’t engaged with your emails in a while, consider sending them a survey asking them to update their preferences, provide feedback, or warn them that they’re going to be unsubscribed.

 No matter how strategic or cutting edge you get with advanced email marketing, remember that email client support for certain types of code and technologies is often inconsistent.
 You must test your emails before you send them.

 If you’re using newer technologies like AMP and augmented reality, make sure your emails include fallbacks for email clients that don’t support those technologies.
-With Email on Acid by Sinch, you can preview your email in just about any email client or device before hitting “send,” so you can make sure all your subscribers have an ideal email experience.
+With Sinch Email on Acid, you can preview your email in just about any email client or device before hitting “send,” so you can make sure all your subscribers have an ideal email experience.

 Author: The Email on Acid Team

 The Email on Acid content team is made up of digital marketers, content creators, and straight-up email geeks.
 Connect with us on LinkedIn, follow us on Facebook, and tweet at @EmailonAcid on Twitter for more sweet stuff and great convos on email marketing.